What Is Vegan Leather Made Of – And Is It Sustainable?

 Micronappa and Microsuede

 Both these ethical leathers are high quality micro-fibres made from ultra-fine polyester or nylon fibres.
 Micronappa is similar to nappa leather whilst Microsuede is similar to suede.
 Both fabrics are breathable, soft to touch, long-lasting, waterproof and easy to clean.
-Noah and Mireia Playa makes great use of both fabrics in their collections.
+Noah and Minuit Sur Terre make great use of both fabrics in their collections.
+Microsuede is water-resistant but not entirey waterproof.
+How to clean microsuede?
+Spray with soapy water, then lightly dab (don't rub) to remove the stain.

 Recycled Plastics

-Turning plastic waste into new high qulaity vegan materials is a growing trend, with several brands using recycled PU and other recycled plastics such as PET (made from plastic bottles) in place of virgin PU and polyester.
-These include Hemincuff and Hozen (over 90% of their 2020 collection is made from recycled materials).
-Plus many brands use recycled plastics for their linings, including Expressions NYC.
+Turning plastic waste into new high-quality vegan materials is a growing trend, with several brands using recycled PU and other recycled plastics such as PET (made from plastic bottles) in place of virgin PU and polyester.
+These include Hemincuff and Hozen.

 If you love the idea of vegan leather, why not take a look at our vegan leather bags, vegan leather shoes, vegan leather boots, vegan leather trainers and vegan leather accessories.